xuru/pyvisdk/sources/do/perf_query_spec.txt

     .. py:attribute:: format

-        The format to be used while returning the statistics.
+        The format to be used while returning the statistics.See PerfFormat

     .. py:attribute:: intervalId